 Beef jerky is a great source of protein, and therefore a great way to stay full and fueled for a healthy lifestyle.
 No surprise there, it is a meat snack after all.
 The average amount of protein per serving is 11g of protein (High 16g, Low 9g).

-For example, our Old Fashioned line is a dry-style jerky, meaning it is a lot drier and tougher than more modern jerky products.
+What jerky has the most protein?
+The People’s Choice Beef Jerky Old Fashioned Beef Jerky has 16g of protein per serving.
+It is an old-fashioned jerky, meaning it is a lot drier and tougher than more modern jerky products.
 The result?
-It packs a major protein punch with 16 grams of protein per 1 oz. serving, consume an entire bag and you’re looking at 40g of protein.
+It packs a major protein punch.
+Consume an entire 2.5 ounce bag and you’re looking at 40g of protein.

 Sodium in Beef Jerky